website watertownhistory.org

 07 24 The excursionists who came up from Jefferson on

-pleasantly in this city, started on their return trip shortly after 5 o'clock
+few hours quite pleasantly in this city, started on their return trip shortly

-at the Tivoli to convey passengers to the little steamer, which stood waiting a
+were provided at the Tivoli to convey passengers to the little steamer, which

-for the boat's return, and before she fairly landed, loud exclamations of joy
+boat's return, and before she fairly landed, loud exclamations of joy went up

-went up from the gay and merry throng.
+from the gay and merry throng.
+The boat

-The boat will be here some time during the present week, to carry
+will be here some time during the present week, to

 1879